Discosphaera Light Sculpture 2018 Burning Man Festival Dio

-Iona Scott is an Artist and Animator who has developed her work over many years through the disciplines of Sculpture, Painting, 3D Animation and Theatre.
+Iona Scott is an Artist and Animator who has developed her work through the disciplines of Sculpture, Painting, 3D Animation and Theatre.
 The aim of her work is to inspire a reconnection to nature and in particular to raise awareness of the importance of microscopic plants.

 Iona has performed in plays and led Art and Drama workshops with children in schools independently and with the eco-themed Theatre In Education Company she co-founded in 2002.

 Iona has continuously exhibited her sculptures in London and San Francisco since her graduation.
 She then re-trained in 3D Animation and worked as a 3D Artist in a Computer Games Company before bringing plankton into the digital realm.

 In 2004 Iona approached Kew with a proposal for an immersive exhibit using stereoscopic 3D technology and was commissioned to make 'Swimming with phytoplankton in 3D'.
 This 3D display has been resident in the Marine Display under the Palm House since then.

 The Marine Display closed in April 2017 after kindly hosting 'Swimming with phytoplankton in 3D' for 13 years.

 Iona's work has relevance across many areas including conservation, education ansd STEM and can be implemented in schools, museums, aquariums, and alongside conservation organisations.